frank26080115/greenjay/README.md

 Step 2 - Find Correct HEX File
 ===

-In the `hex` directory, you will see a bunch of files:
+In [the hex directory](hex), you will see a bunch of files:

 ![](doc/imgs/bunchofhexfiles.png)

-Here's the name being explained:
+Here's the file name being explained:

 ![](doc/imgs/hexfilenamesexplained.png)